Itera/ktor-workshop/README.md

 }
 ```

-Be sure to import client and not server ClientNegotiation
+Be sure to import client and not server ClientNegotiation.

+This gives a test application that has server content negotiation (from `configureSerialization()`) and a client with client content negotiation - so they should be able to negotiate.

 ---